petrovmitko/wheel-of-fortune/README.md

 - **Spin the Wheel:** A visually engaging wheel animation that spins to reveal prizes.
 - **Prize Display:** The prize is displayed to the user after each spin.
+- **Free Spin:** When the wheel lands on the "Free Spin" sector, the user is awarded 3 automatic spins.
+These spins occur consecutively without any user interaction, allowing for a chance to win additional prizes without further input.l

 ## Technologies Used